redhat-na-ssa/demo-ai-devspaces/README.md

-# Using OpenShift Dev Spaces for AI / ML Development
+# OpenShift Dev Spaces for AI / ML

 This repo demos helps show the value of OpenShift and OpenShift Dev Spaces as a platform for developing and deploying AI / ML workloads in a hybrid cloud.